-The ultimate shareholder of GlobalCapital Life Insurance Limited is a director of the foreign investments classified as investment in equity measured at cost, with a carrying amount as at year end of $\in$ 1,222,445 (2018: $\in$ 2,249,841).
+The ultimate shareholder of LifeStar Insurance Limited is a director of the foreign investment classified as investment in equity measured at cost, with a carrying amount as at year end of €1,362,102 (2019: €1,222,445).
 This investment is in a start-up fintech company and given the embryonic stage of the company and of the industry itself, the Directors believe that the variability in the range of the reasonable fair value measurement is significant and the probabilities of the various estimates cannot be reasonably assessed.
-In view of this, the Company has not measured this investment at fair value and is carrying amount is equivalent to price paid at settlement date to acquire this instrument net of any impairment losses.
+In view of this, the Company has not measured this investment at fair value and its carrying amount is equivalent to price paid at settlement date to acquire this instrument net of any impairment losses.